 Do you feel like your manager provides the right tools for success?

 It can be near impossible to perform in a role without the right tools.
-For example, if someone doesn’t have analytical software but they need it as part of their job, anyone who comes after them will find themselves struggling too!
+For example, if someone doesn’t have analytical software but needs it as part of their job, anyone who comes after them will find themselves struggling too!

 Is there anything else you would like to address?

 Many people find themselves wanting to say more after the questions have all been asked.
-This question ensures that any critical information has not gone unnoticed and helps respectfully give closure.
-Give employees an opportunity to thoroughly explain other topics or reasons for their departure.
+This question ensures that critical information has not gone unnoticed and helps respectfully give closure.
+Give employees an opportunity to explain other topics or reasons for their departure thoroughly.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"